jenstornell/tabbis.js/README.md

 ### Selector

 By default you can add `data-active` as an attribute to the tab in a group that should be active.
 Tabbis will then automatically add `aria-selected="true"` on the active tab.
-If memory is enabled it will override this state from the memory.
+However, if memory is enabled it will override this state from the memory.

 ### Aria attribute

-It's not recommended because of flash of unstyled content, but it's now possible to add `aria-selected="true"` to the tab in a group that should be active, instead of using `data-active`.
-If memory is enabled it will override this state from the memory.
+**Not rekommended:** It's possible to add `aria-selected="true"` to the tab in a group that should be active, instead of using `data-active`.
+However, if memory is enabled, it will override this state from the memory.

 ### Tab index

-If you have not added `data-active` as an attribute to a tab, it will by default fallback to the first tab.
+If you have not added `data-active` or not added `aria-selected="true"` as an attribute to a tab, it will by default fallback to the first tab.
 You can force Tabbis to not select anything with `tabActiveFallback: false`.

 ## Requirements